iffy/lhtml/api.md

 ### `saving.disableFormSaving()`

-A common use case for LHTML files is to email a form to be filled out.
-By default data entered into forms will be saved.
-If you want to disable this (because you're using a framework like React or Angular) call `saving.disableFormSaving()`.
+A common use case for LHTML files is to present a form to be filled out.
+Therefore, by default data entered into forms will be saved.
+If you want to disable this automatic saving (because you're using a framework like React or Angular) call `saving.disableFormSaving()`.

 Usage: